hrbigelow/streamvis/README.md

 considered logically the same (such as when you are resuming from a training checkpoint), use the same `scope` when instantiating the `DataLogger`.

-## Multi-plot page layouts
+## Multiple browser tabs and multi-plot page layouts

-If you have several different plots, you may want to view subsets of them in different layouts that you don't know ahead of time.
-The `streamvis_server` lets you do this using parameters to specify layouts organized as rows or columns.
+If you have several different plots, you may want to view subsets of them in different browser tabs, and design page layouts that you don't know ahead of time.
+The `streamvis_server` lets you do this using URL parameters to specify layouts organized as rows or columns.

 ### Row-based layout